JUST POOLS BLOG

 A wet 2025 winter brought genuine relief.
 By November, the Algarve’s six main dams had recovered to 72% capacity.
 Odelouca and Odeleite, the two biggest, were approaching 80% (The Portugal News, December 2025).
 José Pimenta Machado, the APA president, confirmed that urban supply is assured for three to four years even in a bad scenario.

-But underground, it’s a different picture.
-The Querença-Silves aquifer, which is the Algarve’s main underground reserve, is still critically low.
-Pimenta Machado himself said it plainly: “Some sectors say the drought is over, but nothing is over.
+Underground, the picture is different.
+The Querença-Silves aquifer, the Algarve’s main underground reserve, is still critically low.
+Pimenta Machado said it plainly: “Some sectors say the drought is over, but nothing is over.
 It’s a temporary situation; we were lucky now, but we have to prepare for the years to come” (The Portugal News, December 2025).
 The dams look healthy.
 The aquifers do not.
 And the aquifers are what most boreholes draw from.

-Meanwhile, a €108 million desalination plant is going up in Albufeira.
+A €108 million desalination plant is going up in Albufeira.
 Portugal’s first on the mainland.
 It should be running by late 2026 or early 2027, producing 16 million cubic metres of drinking water a year (The Portugal News, October 2024).
-That covers roughly a fifth of the Algarve’s urban consumption, which helps.
+That covers roughly a fifth of the Algarve’s urban consumption.
 But climate models still show less rain coming to this region over the next few decades.
 The plant is a lifeline, not a solution.

-So where does this leave pool owners?
 Cheap, unlimited water in the Algarve is finished.
 You can absolutely still have a pool.
-You just can’t pretend it doesn’t use a resource that the whole region is trying to manage better.
+You just cannot pretend it does not use a resource that the whole region is trying to manage better.

 How Much Water Your Pool Actually Loses

-Take a fairly standard Algarve pool: 8 x 5 metres, 40 square metres of surface area.
-In July and August, with no cover, that pool loses somewhere between 150 and 250 litres a day to evaporation alone.
-Over a week, your water level drops 5 to 8 centimetres.
-Over a full summer season, you are looking at 25,000 litres gone.
-Not leaked.
-Not splashed out.
-Just evaporated into the air.
+A fairly standard Algarve pool, 8 x 5 metres, 40 square metres of surface area, loses somewhere between 150 and 250 litres a day to evaporation alone in July and August with no cover.
+Over a week, the water level drops 5 to 8 centimetres.
+Over a full summer season, that is 25,000 litres gone.

-Wind is the accelerant that people forget about.
+Wind is the accelerant people forget about.
 The western Algarve coast, around Sagres, Lagos, parts of Aljezur, gets battered by Atlantic winds that strip moisture off the water surface.
-We’ve seen pools near Sagres lose water at nearly double the rate of a sheltered pool up in the Loulé hills, and the owners had no idea why their level kept dropping.
+We have seen pools near Sagres lose water at nearly double the rate of a sheltered pool up in the Loulé hills.

-Heating makes it worse again.
+Heating makes it worse.
 A heated pool evaporates faster because the warm surface creates a bigger temperature gap with the surrounding air.
-We have clients who run a PolyTropic heat pump all season without a cover, and they’re essentially heating the sky.
-The pump works harder, the electricity bill creeps up, and the water disappears overnight.
-A cover fixes this almost completely, but we’ll get to that.
+We have clients who run a PolyTropic heat pump all season without a cover.
+They are essentially heating the sky.
+A cover fixes this almost completely.

 Then there are leaks.
 We find pools all the time that are losing hundreds of litres a day through a hairline crack in the shell or a weeping pipe joint, and the owner has written it off as “just evaporation.”
 Our electronic leak detection equipment can tell the difference in one visit.
 No need to drain the pool.